johnnylousas/Master-Thesis/dummy_data/README.md

 As project and teams gets bigger, the number of commits per day grows linearly, the number of test to run also grows linearly.
 All in all, with naive approach, the computing resources grows quadratically with the size of the project.

+A more swift approach would be to only apply tests periodically, rather than checking every single commit.
+Then when faults are detected, we need binary search to trace back the initial faulty commit.

 Also, people want to quickly know the status of the tests when they do a change (pre-commit hook, or commit watchdog).

 The objective is, under given constraint of time and resources, to give the best Live estimate of the status of the project.